 This post may contain affiliate links.
 Please read our disclosure policy.

-Enjoy a bowl of this authentic Jambalaya and pair it with some crunchy French Bread, spicy Crawfish Beignets, or golden-brown Hush Puppies.
-For a sweet finish, treat yourself to a slice of festive King Cake or a luscious serving of Bananas Foster.
+Serve this flavorful jambalaya with French Bread, Crawfish Beignets, or Hush Puppies.
+For dessert, enjoy a slice of King Cake or a warm serving of Bananas Foster.

 Why You’ll Love This Recipe

-- Authentic Inspiration: This recipe draws inspiration from traditional New Orleans-style jambalaya, featuring the classic “trinity” of vegetables: onions, celery, and green peppers.
+- New Orleans-Inspired: Features the classic “trinity” of onions, celery, and green bell peppers for authentic flavor.

 Ingredients

-If you have any ingredients leftover from this authentic Jambalaya recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this easy jambalaya recipe, check out our Leftover Ingredients Recipe Finder.

-- Extra Virgin Olive Oil: I use extra virgin olive oil due to its minimal processing and high quality.
-It’s the purest form of olive oil, offering a richer olive flavor and more nutrients compared to other types.
-However, a lighter olive oil can be used if preferred.
+- Extra Virgin Olive Oil: I use extra virgin olive oil for its rich flavor and higher quality.
+A lighter olive oil works too if preferred.

-- Smoked Sausage: Versatile choices like kielbasa, spicy andouille, bratwurst, or turkey sausage work well in this dish.
-If you have leftover sausage, consider using it in Slow Cooker Red Beans and Rice, Chicken Gumbo, Bangers and Mash, or Sausage with Broccolini.
+- Smoked Sausage: Andouille, kielbasa, bratwurst, or turkey sausage all work well.
+Leftovers?
+Use them in Slow Cooker Red Beans and Rice, Chicken Gumbo, Bangers and Mash, or Sausage with Broccolini.

-- Shrimp: I recommend using wild-caught American gulf shrimp when possible for the best flavor and quality.
-Use any extra shrimp you may have in Shrimp Étouffée, Shrimp and Grits, or Shrimp Fried Rice.
+- Shrimp: I prefer wild-caught American gulf shrimp for the best flavor.
+Leftovers can go into Shrimp Étouffée, Shrimp and Grits, or Shrimp Fried Rice.

-- Diced Tomatoes: Include 1/2 cup from a can, along with the juices, to infuse the dish with a tomato essence.
-Consider using leftover diced tomatoes in Chicken Tacos, Pomodoro Sauce, or Shrimp Creole.
+- Diced Tomatoes: Use 1/2 cup with juices for a rich tomato base.
+Leftovers work well in Chicken Tacos, Pomodoro Sauce, or Shrimp Creole.

-- Chicken Broth: I use a low-sodium variety to control the salt content of the dish.
-If you’ve got leftover broth, consider using it in Risotto or Potato Soup.
+- Chicken Broth: I use low-sodium broth to control the salt.
+Extra broth can be used in Risotto or Potato Soup.

 Recipe Variations

-- Vegetarian Jambalaya: Skip the meats and load up on more vegetables like zucchini, mushrooms, and red bell peppers.
-You could also add beans for a protein boost and use vegetable broth instead of chicken broth.
-This version brings a fresh, garden-like quality to the dish.
+- Vegetarian: Skip the meat and add more vegetables like zucchini, mushrooms, and red bell peppers.
+For extra protein, stir in beans and use vegetable broth.

-- Creole Jambalaya: Add Creole seasoning and a splash of Worcestershire sauce for a more complex, layered flavor profile.
-This adaptation gives the dish an authentic Creole twist, differentiating it from the classic Cajun style.
+- Creole-Style: Add Creole seasoning and a splash of Worcestershire sauce for a deeper, more complex flavor.

 How To Make Jambalaya

-These step-by-step photos and instructions are here to help you visualize how to make the best jambalaya.
+These step-by-step photos and instructions are here to help you visualize how to make the this single serving jambalaya recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Finally, remove the lid and stir in the shrimp and your chosen amount of hot sauce.
+- Add Shrimp: Uncover, stir in the shrimp and hot sauce.

 RELATED: How To Make A Single Serving Of Rice